stautuan/learn-go/functions/functions.md

 ### Go-style syntax

-Clear and intuitive, you read them left to right, like you would in English.
+The opposite way - you read them left to right, which is more clear and intuitive, like you would read in English.

 ```go
 x int